2024-10-28

 • Abnegating dependencies via non-programmatic interfaces such as REST.

-Seriously, stop all this fuckery and use a real programming language with strong typing, encode your dependencies via the type system, and everything will be fine.
+Seriously, stop all this fuckery and use a single, real programming language, (that is, a programming language with strong typing,) encode your dependencies via the type system, and everything will be fine.
 For more information, see michael.gr - On scripting languages.

 How compatible is Testana with what I already have?